simonho288/chatbotcms-wcbot-server-2/README.md

 This is whole new version of ChatbotCMS - WcBot server.
 The different of new version has two milestones.

 1. All server codes are re-written in Python (version 3): Why choose Python?
 The answer is faster prototyping from idea.
 As the WcBot codes result, it reduced 49% line of codes.
 All asynchronous codes are eliminated.
-It means the logic is easily to understand, modify and upgrade.
+It means the logic is easier to understand, modify and upgrade.

 2. WcBot server goes serverless (AWS Lambda): One immense benefit of a serverless infrastructure is that it improves economy of scale of operations.
 Now we don't need to worry about servers down, setup cluster servers, server loading suddenly raise, install server patches, setup load-balance/firewalls..